A man has been charged in Jefferson County for sexually abusing a teenager multiple times.

 Vidrine said he assumed the victim was 18 but learned later that he was 17 years old.
 He first told police they had "almost had sex."
 When the detective asked Vidrine to clarify what he meant by "almost," Vidrine admitted they engaged in sexual activity.

 The victim's father confronted Vidrine about the relationship.
 Vidrine repeatedly denied the allegations, but then admitted to the father that he and the teen had engaged in sex.

 Police recovered messages Vidrine and the victim sent each other indicating they were in a relationship.
 Vidrine said they met through the dating app Tinder.

 Vidrine was charged with three counts of sexual battery against a child 16 to 17 years of age, each punishable with up to life in prison.
 His bond was set at $250,000.

-A date for his next hearing had not been posted as of Jan.
-5.
+A date for his next hearing has not been posted.